bower/spec/README.md

 ---

+#### resolutions [hash]

+Dependency versions to automatically resolve with if conflicts occur between packages.

+---

 #### ignore [array of strings]

 A list of files for Bower to ignore when installing your package.
 Note: README (all variants of case, .md, .text) will never be ignored.